ryanatkn/gro/src/docs/options.md

 Options to a function or constructor are an incredibly common pattern, but their defaults and types are hard to get right.
-Every pattern has tradeoffs of complexity and consistency.
+Every pattern has tradeoffs of complexity, consistency, and type safety.

 For cases where all options are required, the options argument's type needs no special handling.